Hawaii Fun Facts and Trivia

 Hawaii has the oldest school west of the Rocky Mountains.
 It was founded in Lahaina in 1831.

 The famous Road to Hana on Maui's north shore is a 55-mile long, narrow road and features 617 curves and 26 bridges.
-It has some of the most breathtaking oceanfront scenery.
+It has dramatic coastal scenery.

 Kauai Fun Facts

-The island of Kauai is home to the wettest spot on Earth.
+The island of Kauai is home to one of the wettest spots on Earth.
 The average yearly rainfall on Mt.
 Waialeale is about 397 inches (10 m).

 Kauai is home to Waimea Canyon, also known as the "Grand Canyon of the Pacific."
 It measures about 3,000 feet (914 m) in depth and 12 miles (19.3 km) in length.